The popular political gamers' network, 'Political Gamers TV', has been deleted by Facebook for covering Britain First events.

 Facebook has made it plainly obvious that Britain First itself is banned from the platform, but now this censorship has escalated and expanded to include anyone who even mentions our movement.

 The evidence of these latest revelations is going to be submitted to Belfast High Court where Britain First is suing Facebook for political discrimination.

-More updates shortly.Share this post on social media:
+More updates shortly.Share this post or leave a Facebook comment: